-Insight 1: Open Government feels distant and unclear, limiting its reach to citizens multitude of platforms, organizations, and initiatives working in parallel, often perceived as doing similar things without coordination.
+Insight 1: Open Government feels distant and unclear, limiting its reach to citizens government agencies, there appears to be a multitude of platforms, organizations, and initiatives working in parallel, often perceived as doing similar things without coordination.
 This contributes to confusion rather than clarity.
 For example, when National Dialogues are conducted, reports are passed to civil servants who then determine relevance, with no visible feedback loop to participants.